Huangpq2019/UltraBinner/README.md

 ```
 ### Example:
 * Data preprocessing:<br>
 We downloaded the raw data from the 2nd CAMI Challenge Marine Dataset(https://data.cami-challenge.org/participate), and decompressed the data into /path/marine_gold_assembly/input/.
 Then slightly modify `gen_cov.sh` and run it to get `.sorted.bam` files and put these sorted files into /path/marine_gold_assembly/input/mapping/.
-The original_contigs.fa we used here is filtered and the contigs below 1 kbp was removed.
+The original_contigs.fa we used here is filtered and the contigs below 1 kbp was removed.<br>
 You input directory should look like this:
 ```
 .